Mihaicv/Ask-Mate/README.md

 <img src="images/poza2.jpg" width="400" >

 The comments at questions can receive answers.
-Also, the answers can be deleted, edited, voted.
+Also, the answers can be deleted, edited, voted and recive replay.

 <img src="images/poza3.jpg" width="400" >